Hardangerfjord in a nutshell

 The Hardangerfjord in a nutshell tour can be started in Bergen or Oslo.
 The trip can be taken as a round trip with return to your starting destination, or as a one way trip from Bergen to Oslo or Oslo to Bergen.

 If you start in Bergen the trip takes you by train from Bergen to Voss and continues by bus to the delightful little village of Ulvik.
 If you’re lucky enough to be here in May, you will see the beautiful fruit trees in full blossom.
-From Ulvik, the trip continues by boat to Eidfjord where you will experience a sightseeing trip to Vøringsfossen waterfall (Norway’s biggest waterfall) and the Norwegian Nature Centre Hardanger.
+From Ulvik, the trip continues by boat to Eidfjord where you will experience a sightseeing trip to one of Norway’s largest and most famous waterfalls, Vøringsfossen, as well as a visit to the Norwegian Nature Centre in Hardanger.

 The round trip continues with a beautiful boat trip to Norheimsund, where a bus will be waiting to take you back to Bergen.
 You will pass the cascading Steinsdalsfossen waterfall on the way.
 It is also possible to start the tour from Bergen by bus and travel in the opposite direction.